edespino/cloudberry-site/docs/sql-stmts/drop-index.md

 ## Compatibility

-`DROP INDEX` is a Cloudberry Database language extension.
+`DROP INDEX` is a Apache Cloudberry language extension.
 There are no provisions for indexes in the SQL standard.

 ## See also